 Contemporary arts in the royal sheep barn

 The Schafhof, as the stunning building is familiarly known in Freising, perches on a ridge on the northern perimeter of the city.
-Originally built in 1819 as a barn for merino sheep, it has been used for a host of purposes over the decades and has now found the perfect purpose and a much more elegant name: European Center for Art Upper Bavaria.
-Take your time: for an excursion to this beautiful semi-rural location with glorious views, for the exceptional architecture, and for the wide range of culture on offer As the European Center for Art Upper Bavaria, the Schafhof
+Originally built in 1819 as a barn for merino sheep, it has been used for a host of purposes over the decades and has now found the perfect purpose and a much more elegant name: European Art Forum Upper Bavaria.
+Take your time: for an excursion to this beautiful semi-rural location with glorious views, for the exceptional architecture, and for the wide range of culture on offer as the European Art Forum Upper Bavaria, the Schafhof.

 At the annual Johannismarkt art fair and Advent Market, craftspeople carefully selected by a panel of judges display their works in the Schafhof’s captivating atmosphere.
 Numerous other events add the finishing touch to the high-calibre cultural programme at the artists’ centre.

 Schafhof – European Art Forum Upper Bavaria